Zhoug is a Yemenite sauce that is served with just about everything, especially with foods with origins in the Middle East.

 - Add the garlic and pulse until incorporated.
 Add the red chilis and pulse until rendered into small red flecks in a sea of bright green.
 It's OK if there are visible seeds.4 cloves garlic, 8 small chili peppers, hot red

-- Add the cardamom, cumin, salt, and pepper, and blend until uniform.1 tsp cardamom, 1 tsp cumin, 1/2 tsp pepper, 1 tsp sea salt
+- Add the cardamom, cumin, salt, and pepper, and blend until uniform.1 tsp cardamom, 1 tsp cumin, ground, 1/2 tsp black pepper, ground, 1 tsp sea salt

 - Store in a sealed container in the refrigerator for 2-3 weeks, or for up to 6 months in the freezer.